collierrgbsitisfise/serverless-bonk-template/README.md

 <h3 id="folders-types">@types 📚</h3>

-general types which could be used across project.
+general types, which will be used across project..

 <h3 id="folders-env">env ⚆</h3>

-For each environment should be predefined `<ENV>.env` ffile, which will be used by `setup-script` before deploy.
+For each environment should be predefined `<ENV>.env` file, which will be used by `setup-script` before deploy.

-**Should not contain sensitive info such as secrets , db passwords, etc. Such kind of info must be retrived from secret-manager in runtime**
+**Should't contain sensitive info such as secrets , db passwords, etc. Such kind of info must be retrived from secret-manager in runtime**

 <h3 id="folders-resources">resources 🔆</h3>